Huegoxaga/notes/sql/README.md

 ### SQL Developer

 - Used for Oracle Database
+- [Click](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/README.md) to see to installation instruction from oracle docker image repo
+  - Oracle 18.4 Express Edition has SID as `xe`
 - SET command
   - it only effect the current session
     - To set all sessions, a connection startup script can be created and set in `Tools / Preferences...`